 In this regard, as evidence that all documents are the same set of documents that the Company has certified, the company has assigned Mrs. Chankapaw Dissakul to countersign this document on every page.
 If any document does not have the signature of Mrs. Chankapaw Dissakul, the company will assume that it is not the information that the company has certified the accuracy of the above information.

 Name-Surname Position signature 1.
-Mr. Aree Poomsanoh Authorized Director lamp 2.
-Mr. Taweesak Wangkorkiat Authorized Director nown alm Attorney And Shall

-Mrs. Chankapaw Dissakul Authorized Director
+Mr. Aree Poomsanoh Authorized Director amp 2.
+Mr. Taweesak Wangkorkiat Authorized Director nown when Attorney Mrs. Chankapaw Dissakul Authorized Director Secon allen